potmat/homebridge-google-nest-sdm/README.md

 **A**: Remember, the newer battery Nest cameras are not supported at this time, they will not respond.
 If you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
 If so, either ffmpeg is not installed or not available on the system PATH.
 Is your Apple device connected to a VPN?
 If so, disconnect, remember Homekit works with your local network.
 You can also try waiting a while, I have seen the API refuse all requests for short periods as well.

+**Q**: When the plugin starts I get some message about ```Plugin initialization failed, there was a failure with event subscription```.
+Why?

+**A**: As the error message tells you, make sure you mind the ["ONE IMPORTANT DIFFERENCE"](https://github.com/potmat/homebridge-google-nest-sdm#where-do-the-config-values-come-from) when setting up your config values.

 **Q**: My camera shows up as ```<null> Camera``` or ``` Camera``` without the room name or anything.
 Why?

 **A**: This is actually a glitch on the Google side, see [this comment](https://github.com/potmat/homebridge-google-nest-sdm/issues/6#issuecomment-978088908).

 **Q**: I'm having problems getting through the getting started guide and getting the config values.
 Can you help?

 **A**: Probably not.
 Having a day job and family I don't have much time to help with this.
-The Nest plugin for Home Assistant uses much the same process (don't forget the "ONE IMPORTANT DIFFERENCE" section above).
+The Nest plugin for Home Assistant uses much the same process (don't forget the ["ONE IMPORTANT DIFFERENCE"](https://github.com/potmat/homebridge-google-nest-sdm#where-do-the-config-values-come-from) section above).
 It has an [illustrated guide](https://www.home-assistant.io/integrations/nest/) that you may find helpful.
 You can also try reaching out to others on [Discord](https://discord.gg/kqNCe2D) or [Reddit](https://www.reddit.com/r/homebridge/), some people there may be able to help.

 **Q**: Do I really have to pay $5 to use the API?